graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 vector operation when porting a benchmark to R.)

 Rule of thumb: algorithmic differences are OK if each implementation is using the best algorithmic choice for that language.
+However, all such differences in your benchmark implementations should be *clearly* documented!

 <a name="7.4-support-classes"></a>
 ## 7.4 Support Classes